| My goal was to capture

 back into Jennet's life and a new one, as well.
 And in my

-most recent Foxglove Corners book, Snow
+most recent Foxglove Corners book, The Snow

 Dogs of Lost Lake, it's the dead of winter.
 When